tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ## TLS Client Authenticating Using Evidence

 In this use case, the TLS server (acting as a relying party) challenges the TLS client (as the attester) to provide Evidence.
+A session-specific value is derived (see {{crypto-ops}}) which incorporates randomness from both client and server, and this value is fed into the generation of the Evidence.
+The
-The TLS server needs to provide a nonce in the ServerHello message to the TLS client so that the attestation service can feed the nonce into the generation of the Evidence.
-The client sends the Evidence in an `Attestation` handshake message after the `Certificate` message.
+client sends the Evidence in an `Attestation` handshake message after the `Certificate` message.
 The TLS server, when receiving the Evidence, will have to contact the verifier (which is not shown in the diagram).